What is an Affidavit and How to Get it Notarized?

 What is an Affidavit?

 An affidavit is defined as a sworn written testimony or statement that attests to the accuracy and truthfulness of a specific fact.
-Most commonly used in the court of law, an affidavit is a legal commitment to tell the truth under oath.
+Most commonly used in a court of law, an affidavit is a legal commitment to tell the truth under oath.
 This can be tried for perjury in court, just as if you were testifying in a courtroom.
 The document is signed by the affiant, or person making the statement, and by a person who is legally authorized to administer an oath, such as one of our notaries at NotaryLive.com, or certain government officials.

 Common Situations Where Affidavit Used

 While they may not be as entertaining as every legal TV show makes them out to be, affidavits are used in many different types of situations.
 Some of the most common uses of an affidavit are the following, but not limited to: